magronp/NMF-binary/README.md

 #  Nonnegative matrix factorization from binary data via majorization-minimization

-This repository contains the code for reproducing the experiments in our paper entitled [Nonnegative matrix factorization from binary data via majorization-minimization](https://arxiv.org/abs/2010.00392), published in the IEEE Signal Processing Letters in 2022.
+This repository contains the code for reproducing the experiments in our paper entitled [A majorization-minimization algorithm for nonnegative binary matrix factorization](https://arxiv.org/abs/2204.09741), published in the IEEE Signal Processing Letters in 2022.

 After cloning or downloading this repository, you will have the .rda data for several datasets.